bouceka/aoc-12-2016/README.md

 The solution for the first and second part is almost identical, so I combined them into one section.

 Firstly, I created the register with the four letters that hold the integer 0 at the start.
-I used a map with keys of strings and value of integers.
-I decided to use `String` over `Char` because I wanted to avoid having a problem with the file input that returns string.
+I used a map with keys of strings and values of integers.
+I decided to use `String` over `Char` because I wanted to avoid having a problem with the file input that returns a string.

 Also, I have to keep track of steps (iterations), since instruction `jnz` can jump away.